junokili/tuktuktours/README.md

 ## UX

-### Project Goals
+### **Strategy**

+**Project Goals**

-The primary goal of Tuk Tuk Tours is to provide an e-commerce site for selling tours.
+The primary goal of Tuk Tuk Tours is to provide an B2C e-commerce site for selling tours.
+The goal is achieved by providing a site that is fun and compelling, with a unique design that stands out.
-The secondary goal is to attract additional visitors to the local area, by publishing interesting information in the form of blogs going beyond what you can just see and do.
+There are a limited number of button clicks between viewing products and purchase The secondary goal is to attract additional visitors to the local area, by publishing interesting information in the form of blogs going beyond what you can just see and do.

-### User Goals
+**User Goals**

+To find and purchase tours to go on when visiting Yogyakarta.
+This goal is acheived by making the site look credible and trustworthy, with easy actions for the user to get what they want with a minimum of button clicks.
-- To find and purchase tours to go on when visiting Yogyakarta To find out additional information about the culture and history of the area
+To find out additional information about the culture and history of the area This goal is acheived by the addition of a blog app, which is related to the tours.

-### Developer / Business Goals
+**Developer / Business Goals**

 - Increase the volume of tourists to the area, by offering a new style of tour
 - Make a site that looks professional, that users want to use and come back to and can trust to make secure purchases through
 - Consolidate and expand knowledge of multiple programming languages

-### User Stories
+**User Stories**

 User stories can be found in a seperate document here:

+### **Scope**

+The existing features provide the users with what they currently need.
+The business owner can add new tours to their site, update existing ones and view customer orders.
+Customers can easily view the information they need to make a purchase and go through the minimum number of steps to complete a purchase.
+ Future releases will add value to the site, by increasing the management capability for the owner, and range of information and search functions for the user.

+### **Structure**

+The site has a consistent theme and style with the site name as a home page link and a menu at the top right.
+All clickable links have clear actions and responses.
+The site is designed over multiple pages and the key information for each pages’ content is clear.
+It is easy to know where you are, and how to get where you want to be with e.g. Back to All Tours, Back to All Posts and a back to top button on certain longer pages.
+Buttons change colour on hover, making it clear that they are action links.

+The information architecture allows users to easily move through the content, with related content displayed together tied to the users' needs.

+### **Skeleton**

+Information is revealed across a small number of pages, with the key elements in the navbars and linked to from the home page in several places.
+The limited number of pages keeps the site simple and easy to navigate to find the information the user needs, leading the user to continue the experience.
+Choices are simple so the user is not overwhelmed with options, and each click provides immediate value with specific content.
+Familiar icons and names with consistent colours and text are used for ease of navigation.
+All apps and functions are designed in a similar way giving easy useability.

-### Design Choices
+### **Surface**

-**Overall Design** The site has a clear identity, with a consistent and predictable theme and style throughout.
+- **Overall Design** The site has a clear identity, with a consistent and predictable theme and style throughout.
 The rationale behind the style of the site is to represent a notice board that you might see in a guest house, with adverts and notices pinned to it.
 Shadowed cards displaying the tours, posts, forms etc. sit on top of a weathered wood background, as if attached to a real board.